Do you love music? I do too! But what actually makes that great music you and I both enjoy listening to?

 Silk and textile are some of the most common materials used in soft dome tweeters.
-Titanium and other types of metal like aluminum are also fairly common for mid-to-upper level tweeters as well.
-These types tend to perform well and because of their extra stiffness in the dome are often associated with a certain “color” of sound.
+Titanium and other types of metals like aluminum are also fairly common for mid-to-upper price range tweeters as well.
+These types tend to perform well and because of their extra stiffness are often associated with a certain “color” of sound.

 Other special materials like ceramic and even diamond are found in a few, too.